Promise267/Graphics_App/README.md

 Introduction
 ------------

-This is a Graphcis App where the jar file contains the build of the interface and the functioning of hte interface is programmed according to the requiremnts.
-Here the user can draw simple graphics and save accordingly.
+This is a Graphcis App where the jar file contains the build of the interface and the functioning of the interface is programmed according to the requiremnts.
+Here, the user can draw simple graphics and save accordingly.

 Getting Started